7:060-AP2 – Establishing Student Residency

 |Non-Parent Seeking to Enroll a Student||Must complete a sign Evidence of Non-Parent’s Custody, Control, and Responsibility of Student (7:060-E3)|

 IMPORTANT: The School District reserves the right to evaluate the evidence presented, and merely presenting the items listed in this Procedure does not guarantee admission.
+Residency documents must be dated within 60 days of enrollment.
+The directions above are in accordance with Batavia School Board Policy 7:060 Residence.

 WARNING: If a student is determined to be a non-resident of the District for whom tuition must be charged, the persons enrolling the student are liable for non-resident tuition from the date the student began attending a District school as a non-resident.